Te Papa confirmed that Lion & Tusk was awarded money through the Helping Hands Grant in April 2021

 "We've certainly seen an upsurge of the Rhodesian symbols because it enables white supremacists to identify each other, but also to recruit others into that ideology."

-Dutta questions whether public funding should be used to support "racist infrastructure".
+Dutta questions whether public funding should be used to support what he described as a "racist infrastructure."

 "Oftentimes we will find fairly mainstream politicians that actually are linked with these organisations.
 I think that needs to be looked at closely", he said.